Snoopsie1/test_sp1/README.md

 5. Medical intervention, if someone could intervene and medically help the man persist through a fatal injury.

 ### 1.2 Alien
-"An alien meets you and it asks you to teach it how to brush its teeth.
+"_An alien meets you and it asks you to teach it how to brush its teeth.
 Assume that the alien has teeth exactly like yours, and is as smart as you, but it needs a clear step-bystep instruction.
 List the steps.
 Be as detailed as you can.
-(Example: Hold the toothpaste with your left hand; turn the cap anti-clockwise)"
+(Example: Hold the toothpaste with your left hand; turn the cap anti-clockwise)_"

 1. Grab a toothbrush in one hand
 2. With your empty hand, turn on the cold water in your sink